pablosan99/reservation-htmx/README.md

 Just wanted to test how fun it is to work w HTMX.
-For some case HTMX is really the way to go.
+For some usecases HTMX is really the way to go.